 LANDMARK LECTURES 2019

 The Landmarks lectures focus on the origin, development, and restoration of New York City’s built environment, and celebrate the art and architecture of the City.
 Lisa Easton, a partner in the New York City based architecture and historic preservation firm, Easton Architects, curates the series.
-The Landmark lectures are presented in partnership with the New York Landmarks Conservancy.
+The Landmark lectures are presented in partnership with The New York Landmarks Conservancy.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs, in partnership with the City Council.
 We would also like to acknowledge the support of New York Landmarks Conservancy.